projectara/greybus-spec/source/hardware_model.rst

 Interface Lifecycle States
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following state machine diagram is the *Interface Lifecycle*.
+This section briefly introduces the *Interface Lifecycle* state machine, shown in the following figure.
+A detailed description of this state machine is provided in :ref:`lifecycles_interface_lifecycle`.

+.. image:: /img/dot/interface-lifecycle.png
+   :align: center

 Each of the states is a *Lifecycle State*.
 Lifecycle States are groups of Interface States with a special meaning within the Greybus Specification.

-.. image:: /img/dot/interface-lifecycle.png
-   :align: center

 For example, the ATTACHED Lifecycle State is the Interface State for an Interface Block which the SVC has determined a Module is attached